 Use Cash or Your Debit Card for Purchases

-Online banking, paying your bills with bill pay, let’s take simplification of your personal finances one step further.
+Online banking, paying your bills with bill pay, let’s take simplification of your personal finance processes one step further.
 Use cash or your checking accounts debit card to pay for your daily purchases.
 Using Cash and/or your debit card will provide you with these advantages.

-- Reduces check book balancing errors.
-Your balance is reflected real-time online.
-No need to reconcile your check book balance at the end of the month.
+- Reduces checkbook balancing errors.
+Your balance is reflected in real-time online.
+No need to reconcile your checkbook balance at the end of the month.

 - Debit card transactions are posted immediately to your online account.
 No delay between writing a check and when it posts.

 - Using cash minimizes the number of transactions posting to your account.
-Fewer transactions means there is less to manage.
+Fewer transactions mean there is less to manage.

-Establishing a practice of using online banking, bill pay and making purchases with cash, or your debit card will virtually eliminate your need to balance your check book.
-(I write two or three checks per year and no longer manually balance a check book.
-I trust my banks online system reflects my current balance at all times.)
-However, the greatest benefit to leveraging these online systems is the ability to simplify your overall financial environment.
+Establishing a practice of using online banking, bill pay and making purchases with cash, or your debit card will virtually eliminate your need to balance your checkbook.
+(I write two or three checks per year and no longer manually balance a checkbook.
+I trust my bank’s online system reflects my current balance at all times.)
+However, the greatest benefit to leveraging these online systems is the ability to simplify your personal finance processes.
 Simplification reduces stress, anxiety and will provide you with the ability to stay focused, consistent and motivated to meet your financial goals.